krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 In ideal conditions, the binary search tree is "balanced," thus any node can be found within $\log n$ loops.

-However, continuously inserting and removing nodes in a binary search tree may lead to the binary tree degenerating into a chain list as shown in the Figure 7-23 , at which point the time complexity of various operations also degrades to $O(n)$.
+However, continuously inserting and removing nodes in a binary search tree may lead to the binary tree degenerating into a chain list as shown in Figure 7-23, at which point the time complexity of various operations also degrades to $O(n)$.

 ![Degradation of a binary search tree](binary_search_tree.assets/bst_degradation.png){ class="animation-figure" }